Book a call

 Your practice remains responsible for patient data—even when using AI tools.

-Before using AI with any patient-related information, practices must understand:
+Before using AI with any patient-related information, practices should understand:

 A team member wants to use AI to simplify a treatment explanation.